 Do your homework as best you can.

-Al Gore is his own special interest group and he sees to it that the money keepr rolling into it so he may jet around the world (don’t jets pollute and use up vast amounts of that evil petroleum product?) to keep the money rolling in.
+Al Gore is his own special interest group and he sees to it that the money keeps rolling into it so he may jet around the world (don’t jets pollute and use up vast amounts of that evil petroleum product?) to keep the money rolling in.

 What is going on with a company like Chesapeake or others like it should serve as a warning not only to potential leasing contracts but the selling of mineral interests outright.
 I think there will be a lot more of that in the coming months as the Woodford shale play extends across the state.

-I hope I may call you Michael ?
-Michael I’m not here to defend Kevin, his content that he posts is solely his problem, as mine is mine.
-I do think that it is best to be a wary, greedy mineral owner, and protect yourself.
-I have friends whose only offer came from Chesapeake, it turned out ok in the end, but not without alot of worry and aggravation, and way more time than it should have taken to get paid.
-With such a hue and cry about Chesapeake’s actions, I’m just saying that you should not let them have your executed lease until you have a check, and if you bargain for a royalty free of post production costs get a lawyers help to make sure that is what you get.
-I have lived ner wells and haven’t had a water problem from fracking, but I have had water quality problems from farmers’ chemical fertilizer runoff from their fields into the drinking water supply.
-Maybe the farmers should be forced to stop farming ?
-Michael, you couldn’t offend me by any comment you made about Al Gore.
-I think he is just a tool of a special interest group.
-Michael, sometimes my humor doesn’t come through also, when that’s the case I sometimes sit back and tell myself “Wow, tough crowd”.
+With such a hue and cry about Chesapeake’s actions, I’m just saying that you should not let them have your executed lease until you have a check, and if you bargain for a royalty free of post-production costs, get a lawyer’s help to make sure that is what you get.
+I have lived near wells and haven’t had a water problem from fracking, but I have had water quality problems from farmers’ chemical fertilizer runoff from their fields into the drinking water supply.
+Maybe the farmers should be forced to stop farming?

-Don, good points all, unfortunately, the courts have determined that the mere chance of future royalty is enough consideration to perpetuate a lease, so if you give anyone an executed lease and they record it, they do not have to pay you money until you sue them.
-Also they may try to use your recorded lease as an unpaid option, for while they recorded your lease they could say the recording was in error and they intended to release it of record.
-The sticky point, is value could rise, a well could even be drilled and they could claim that the deal was sealed by the recording, with the consideration being the chance of future royalty.
-Basically the lessor has bound your interests, and has the option to pick it up at a later date, at will, until they voluntarily release your lease or you bite the bullet and sue them.
-The bottom line is to not let the executed lease out of your hand until you have a check, or other instrument that gives you recourse, not a draft, order of payment or bill of exchange of the type that landmen usually tender as payment.
+Don, good points all.
+Unfortunately, the courts have determined that the mere chance of future royalty is enough consideration to perpetuate a lease, so if you give anyone an executed lease and they record it, they do not have to pay you money until you sue them.
+Also, they may try to use your recorded lease as an unpaid option, for while they recorded your lease they could say the recording was in error and they intended to release it of record.
+The sticky point is value could rise, a well could even be drilled, and they could claim that the deal was sealed by the recording, with the consideration being the chance of future royalty.
+Basically, the lessor has bound your interests and has the option to pick it up at a later date, at will, until they voluntarily release your lease or you bite the bullet and sue them.
+The bottom line is to not let the executed lease out of your hand until you have a check or other instrument that gives you recourse, not a draft, order of payment, or bill of exchange of the type that landmen usually tender as payment.
 Much better to be safe than sorry.

 Thanks Richard

-Kevin-Would you care to make a few comments about your experiences with “crooked”, as you style it, companies that have wronged you?
+Kevin - Would you care to make a few comments about your experiences with “crooked”, as you style it, companies that have wronged you?
 You have an audience here and I am sure they will be interested in what you have to relate.

 Thanks for the info.
 I will hold on to the minerals.

 Larry how did you first learn what your well was producing.
-My self and Michael H. Here on the forum Currently have Continental rigging down on our wells, one in Grady and one in Stephens county.
+Myself and Michael H. here on the forum currently have Continental rigging down on our wells, one in Grady and one in Stephens County.
 Any way we can check on progress?
-It seems like over the last year or so to find out about Continentals production is to wait on their quarterly reports and hope they mention your well.
+It seems like over the last year or so to find out about Continental’s production is to wait on their quarterly reports and hope they mention your well.